Skip to main content

 • Enable: Appropriate credit enables partners to access inventory and fulfill orders, aiding their partner enablement.

-• Sell: Credit facilitates co-selling and allows partners to close larger deals without immediate capital constraints.
+• Sell: Credit supports co-selling and allows partners to close larger deals without immediate capital constraints.

 • Incentivize: Credit terms can be part of incentive structures, rewarding high-performing partners.